racinel200/DeviceManagerRDMUIC/README.md

 Specify your UI Control Folder in the same directory as the script plug in your DB info and backend url info and run python DeviceManagerV6.py in a console.
 To exit out and stop all devices use control C in the same terminal window

+Hit localhost:8887/DeviceManager/GetDeviceStatus to see your options of stuff to do for devices.